karsar/wordsCCNN/README.md

 The code for generating non-palindromes ('palindromes.zip') is in 'GenerateNonPalindromes.ipynb'

-"The code for generating passwords is in 'GeneratePasswords.ipynb'.
+The code for generating passwords is in 'GeneratePasswords.ipynb'.

+Correspondingly, LSTM-based experiments for palindromes and passwords are RNNpalindrome.ipynb and RNNpasswords.ipynb

+CNN-based experiments for palindromes and passwords are ConvPalindrome.ipynb and ConvPasswords.ipynb.

-passwords.zip and palindromes.zip are available at https://osf.io/qfhcy/
+passwords.zip and palindromes.zip are available at [https://osf.io/qfhcy/](https://osf.io/qfhcy/?view_only=dc5b9d0639c74849a19a5da750531452)

 ## License